leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 #### Customization options of the network (unrelated to metadata):

-- **Nodes / Edges color:** Enable to set a unified color for the nodes or for the edges of the network, using a color-picker widget.
-- **Show sample names:** When checked, the sample names are displayed on top of the network nodes.
 - **Threshold for network connections:** Enables to set the APSS threshold to define whether two nodes (samples) are connected in the network or not (If the APSS of a comparison between two samples is equals to or greater than the threshold, the samples are connected in the network).
 The threshold affects the clustering of the network when increasing the number of iterations.